k1vz/cursoGuanabara-Python/README.md

 # Python
-This directory was created to store my exercises from the Guanabara classes.
+This directory was created to store my exercises from the Guanabara class.